SergioCrisostomo/vue-gantt-planner/README.md

 As I wrote above this is under development.
 The steps I know I want to add are:

- - staff based view (currently default and only)
+ - staff based view (currently default and only) (mvp ✔️)
  - add proper types to props
  - project based view
- - drag and drop between dates of same staff row
+ - drag and drop between dates of same staff row (mvp ✔️)
- - drag and drop between staff (and date)
+ - drag and drop between staff (and date) (mvp ✔️)
- - emit changes to parent component
+ - emit changes to parent component ✔️
  - re-arrange projects so they fits in minimal number of rows
  - automatically assignment of staff into projects
  - i18n or a prop that can set terms in different languages